 Lesser known than the white wine sparklers of Piedmont is Bracchetto, a ruby-red sparkling wine made from Brachetto grapes.
 This wine is festive and light, with subtle hints of strawberry and cherry.
 It is excellent when paired with fruit and cheese or a light dessert, like crème caramel.
 Surprisingly, it is also a good accompaniment to pizza.

 Italian sparkling wines are generally less expensive than their French and Californian counterparts.
 They have a crisp, inviting character all of their own.
 Perfect for holiday toasting, picnics, and patio cookouts, Italian sparklers continue to delight.
-If you've never tried Italian sparkling wine, you're in for a treat.
-If you've only tried the overproduced Asti Spumantes of the 1970s, try Italian sparklers again.
-You'll be pleasantly surprised.
+If you've never tried Italian sparkling wine, you are in for a treat.
+If you have only tried the overproduced Asti Spumantes of the 1970s, try Italian sparklers again.
+You will be pleasantly surprised.

 By Sandy Mitchell